Quinton Caver

-Quinton Tyrone Caver (/ˈkeɪvər/ born August 22, 1978 in Anniston, Alabama) is a former American football linebacker in the National Football League (NFL) for the Philadelphia Eagles, Kansas City Chiefs, and Dallas Cowboys.
+Quinton Tyrone Caver (/ˈkeɪvər/ born August 22, 1978) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Philadelphia Eagles, Kansas City Chiefs, and Dallas Cowboys.
 He also was a member of the Hamilton Tiger-Cats in the Canadian Football League (CFL).
-He played college football at the University of Arkansas.
+He played college football for the Arkansas Razorbacks.

-Early years
+Early life

 Caver attended Anniston High School, where he was an All-state selection at linebacker as a senior.

 He accepted a football scholarship from the University of Arkansas.
 He was a defensive end, before being moved to middle linebacker and becoming a starter as a junior.

 As a senior, he started 11 games at middle linebacker, recording 91 tackles (second on the team) and one interception.
 He had 22 tackles against the University of Alabama.
-He made 6 tackles and returned one interception returned for a 33-yard touchdown against Louisiana State University, earning the SEC Defensive Player of the Week honors for the third time in the year and becoming the first player in the history of the award to receive it in back-to-back weeks.
+He made 6 tackles and returned one interception for a 33-yard touchdown against Louisiana State University, earning the SEC Defensive Player of the Week honors for the third time that year and becoming the first player in the history of the award to receive it in back-to-back weeks.

 He finished his college career with 24 starts in 44 games, 239 tackles, 30 tackles for loss (ninth in school history), 6.5 quarterback sacks, 10 passes defensed, one interception and 3 fumble recoveries.

 Professional career

 Philadelphia Eagles

-Caver was selected by the Philadelphia Eagles in the second round (55th overall) of the 2001 NFL Draft.
+Caver was selected by the Philadelphia Eagles in the second round (55th overall) of the 2001 NFL draft.
 As a rookie, he played in 11 games and made 11 tackles.
 In 2002, he was waived so the team could claim linebacker Keith Adams on October 21.